-George Vasilios Magklaras1, Romualdo Zayas2
+George Vasilios Magklaras1, Romualdo Zayas2 1The Biotechnology Centre of Oslo, The

-1The Biotechnology Centre of Oslo, The University of Oslo, Oslo, 2UNAM's Bioinformatics National Node, Center for Genomic Sciences, Cuernavaca, Mexico
+University of Oslo, Oslo, 2UNAM's Bioinformatics National Node, Center for Genomic Sciences, Cuernavaca, Mexico

 Between March 22nd and March 26th 2010, the National Bioinformatics Node of Mexico (celebrating its 10th anniversary) at the Center for Genomics Sciences/UNAM, in association with the Norwegian EMBnet node at the University of Oslo/Norway, gave a course entitled "Sequence Mining in Sequence Databases: A case with MRS and EMBOSS".
-The Norwegian EMBnet node provided the instruction material and access to their services, and the Mexican EMBnet node the workstation laboratory and access to course hand-out material.
-This was one of the first MRS [1] courses given outside European borders, focusing on teaching the course participants a range of basic concepts about various bioinformatics programmatic way, in order to construct useful sequence processing pipelines for their research.
+The Norweaian EMBnet node provided the instruction material and access to their services, and the Mexican EMBnet node the workstation laboratory and access to course hand-out material.
+This was one of the first MRS [1] courses given outside European borders, focusing on teaching the course participants a range of basic concepts about various bioinformatics databases, as well as how to access them in a a working MRS 4 installation serving their comprogrammatic way, in order to construct useful sequence processing pipelines for their research.